grassroot/RPi-temperature/README.md

 Scripts related to Raspberry Pi temperature logger project for reading temperature values from DS18B20 sensor device and reading the data forward to Zabbix monitoring system.

-Read more about how these were used from [here](http://humbletux.blogspot.com/2012/12/yet-another-raspberry-pi-temperature.html).

 ## Status

 - Scripts work
-- Frontend stuff does not work yet
+- Frontend stuff does not work (yet)

 ## Contents